Vernon C. Bain Correctional Center

-The Vernon C. Bain Correctional Center (VCBC), also known as the Vernon C. Bain Maritime Facility and under the nickname "The Boat", is an 800-bed jail barge used to hold inmates for the New York City Department of Corrections.
-The barge is anchored off the Bronx's southern shore, across from Rikers Island, near Hunts Point.
+The Vernon C. Bain Correctional Center (VCBC; also known as the Vernon C. Bain Maritime Facility and nicknamed "The Boat") was an 800-bed jail barge used to hold inmates for the New York City Department of Corrections.
+The barge was anchored off the Bronx's southern shore, across from Rikers Island, near Hunts Point.
 It was built for $161 million at Avondale Shipyard in Louisiana, along the Mississippi River near New Orleans, and brought to New York in 1992 to reduce overcrowding in the island's land-bound buildings for a lower price.
-Nicknamed "The Boat" by prison staff and inmates, it is designed to handle inmates from medium- to maximum-security in 16 dormitories and 100 cells.
+Nicknamed "The Boat" by jail staff and inmates, it was designed to handle inmates from medium- to maximum-security in 16 dormitories and 100 cells.

-Currently the only barge in use, the Vernon C. Bain Center is the third prison barge that the New York Department of Corrections has used.
-In its history, the prison has served traditional inmates, juvenile inmates and is currently used as a holding and temporary processing center.
-The added security of the prison being on water has prevented at least four attempted escapes.
-The barge is named in memorial for warden Vernon C. Bain, who died in an automobile accident.
-In 2014, the prison barge was named the world's largest (and only) prison barge in operation by Guinness World Records.
+The Vernon C. Bain Center was the third jail barge that the New York Department of Corrections has used.
+In its history, the jail has served traditional inmates, juvenile inmates and is currently used as a holding and temporary processing center.
+The added security of the jail being on water has prevented at least four attempted escapes.
+The barge was named in memorial for warden Vernon C. Bain, who died in an automobile accident.
+In 2014, the jail barge was named the world's largest prison barge in operation by Guinness World Records.
+The barge was decommissioned in November 2023 and is scheduled to be scrapped by mid-2026.

 History

 Planning

-In the late 1980s, the New York City Department of Correction experienced overcrowding issues in its prison complexes.
-The idea of temporarily alleviating the issues of a growing inmate population and dwindling space by outfitting prison ships was conceived under the administration of then Mayor Edward I. Koch.
-Their solution was to develop usable prison space with maritime cells and avoid complaints about building jails in densely populated neighborhoods.
-At the time, the prisons at nearby Rikers Island held 22,000 inmates, and with this number increasing consistently, were nearing capacity.
+In the late 1980s, the New York City Department of Correction experienced overcrowding issues in its jail complexes.
+The idea of temporarily alleviating the issues of a growing inmate population and dwindling space by outfitting jail ships was conceived under the administration of then Mayor Edward I. Koch.
+Their solution was to develop usable jail space with maritime cells and avoid complaints about building jails in densely populated neighborhoods.
+At the time, the jails at nearby Rikers Island held 22,000 inmates, and with this number increasing consistently, were nearing capacity.

-In 1988, the Bibby Resolution and her sister ship Bibby Venture were bought by the New York City Department of Correction to serve as the first two prison ships.
-Both ships were previously used as British troop carriers before being re-purposed into prison ships.
+In 1988, the Bibby Resolution and her sister ship Bibby Venture were bought by the New York City Department of Correction to serve as the first two jail ships.
+Both ships were previously used as British troop carriers before being re-purposed into jail ships.
 The Bibby Venture was docked off Manhattan's Greenwich Village, while the Bibby Resolution was located off the Lower East Side of Manhattan.
 They were decommissioned in 1992.
 In 1994 both ships were sold, leaving the Bain Correctional Center and two converted Staten Island ferries, the Harold A. Wildstein and Walter B. Keane, docked at Rikers Island to be used when overcrowding became an issue.